A little knowledge is a dangerous thing.

 Figure 3.
 A meme that proves I'm not the only one to notice the toxic culture on the forum.

 If we all were to rely on Stack Overflow, not just reluctantly, but proudly, then it would foster a dependence on one internet-connected resource.
-How does this scale to when we lose internet access, as I have done multiple times in the past?
+How does this scale to when we lose internet access, as has happened to me multiple times in the past?

 Maybe we should all think twice before recommending Stack Overflow, or expecting our applicants to use it proudly, or clicking all the Stack Overflow links before checking the other resources and search results.